Santa is Santa no matter the nationality, right? In the case of the Estonian Santa Claus, the answer is yes and no.*

 Häid jõule kõigile!
 (Merry Christmas to all!)

-Cover: A Santa Claus meeting visitors at the Tallinn Christmas market in 2019.
-The image is illustrative. * Please note that this article was originally published on 23 December 2014.
+Cover: Santa Claus in the wintry Estonian forest.
+Photo by Kaupo Kikkas. * Please note that this article was originally published on 23 December 2014 and lightly edited on 23 December 2021.